HyperNylium/Management_Panel/README.md

 - Integrated ChatGPT/OpenAI (you can change all of its settings in the `settings.json` file).

 - New devices tab.
-When you have a Bluetooth mouse, keyboard, or headset, simply go to the `settings.json` file (you don't even need to close the app) and from the device manager in Windows under Bluetooth, find your device's name and put it in the `Devices` section like this:
+When you have a Bluetooth mouse, keyboard, or headset, simply go to the `settings.json` file and from the device manager in Windows under Bluetooth, find your device's name and put it in the `Devices` section like this:

 ```json
 "Devices": [